 The 180/400-Foot Aquifer Subbasin GSP included a list of stakeholder meetings and outreach events through the submittal of the GSP.
 After that date, and including meetings planned prior to the March 30, 2020 completion of the Annual Report, the SVBGSA held another Advisory Committee meeting and three Board of Directors meetings.
 During these meetings, the SVBGSA gathered feedback on the process used to develop the 180/400-Foot Aquifer Subbasin GSP to inform its approach moving forward.
 It also shared a two-year schedule for developing the remaining five Salinas Valley subbasin GSPs, updating the 180/400-Foot Aquifer Subbasin GSP, developing an Integrated Sustainability Plan, and beginning implementation on the 180/400-Foot Aquifer Subbasin GSP, among other efforts.
-Table 10 lists the meetings held within this timeframe, the member participation, and an estimate of public participation.
+Table 9 lists the meetings held within this timeframe, the member participation, and an estimate of public participation.

-rabio 10.
-0 v b 00 r otakonolaar Engagomont Mootingo botwoon oandary 20 and Maron 01, 2020 Date Format Location Participation Purpose January 30, 2020 Board Meeting Salinas City Hall 11 Members - 25 Public Approval of County request to Cover GSA with SVBGSA GSP for 180-400 February 13, 2020 Board Meeting Salinas City Hall 10 Members - 25 Public Review of two-year GSP implementation plan 180-400 aquifer February 20, 2020 Advisory Committee Meeting Schilling Place 16 Members - 10 Public Review of two-year GSP implementation plan 180-400 aquifer March 12, 2020 Board Meeting Salinas City Hall 11 Members - 30 Public Budget Approval funding positions and reorganization for implementation of the GSP for 180-400
+Date Format Location Participation Purpose January 30, 2020 Board Meeting Salinas City Hall 11 Members - 25 Public Approval of County request to Cover GSA with SVBGSA GSP for 180-400 February 13, 2020 Board Meeting Salinas City Hall 10 Members - 25 Public Review of two-year GSP implementation plan 180-400 aquifer February 20, 2020 Advisory Committee Meeting Schilling Place 16 Members - 10 Public Review of two-year GSP implementation plan 180-400 aquifer March 12, 2020 Board Meeting Salinas City Hall 11 Members - 30 Public Budget Approval funding positions and reorganization for implementation of the GSP for 180-400

-Table 10.
+Table 9.
 SVBGSA Stakeholder Engagement Meetings Between January 23 and March 31, 2020